MartinRGB/Animer/README.md

 **Dev Tools**

-- Data-bind graph to modify and preview animation in application
+- Data-bind graph to modify and preview animation in application ✅
-- Data-bind selctor to change animation-type in application
+- Data-bind selctor to change animation-type in application ✅（Still has some bugs)

 **Utils**

-- AE Plugin for converting curves & revealing codes
+- AE Plugin for converting curves & revealing codes ✅（Will update GUI later)